Real-Time Dam Levels

 Catchment & Hydrological Impact

-Fed primarily by the Mangrove Creek, this reservoir plays a critical role in the South East Coast (NSW) drainage division.
+The Mangrove Creek acts as the primary lifeblood for Mangrove Creek, making it a cornerstone of the South East Coast (NSW) network.
 Managing the flow from the Mangrove Creek ensures that downstream agricultural zones receive consistent supply.
-The South East Coast (NSW) region relies heavily on the seasonal inflows captured here.
+Catchment dynamics in the South East Coast (NSW) are deeply influenced by the retention capacity of Mangrove Creek.

 Agricultural & Economic Significance